xarray-contrib/xarray-simlab/README.md

 **Warning: this package is currently under heavy development (no stable release yet).**

+## Documentation

+A draft of documentation is hosted on ReadTheDocs: http://xarray-simlab.readthedocs.io

 ## License

 3-clause ("Modified" or "New") BSD license (see [License file](LICENSE)).